Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 Save a lot of time and money by organizing your grocery list the the location of the item.

 Sometimes when life gets hectic, it is difficult to keep track of pantry and freezer contents before setting up a grocery list.
 Instead of going through them to see what I need, I purchased a cheap (dollar store) magnetic dry erase board and keep it on the fridge.
+If something is low or gone, I mark it on the board to make my grocery shopping plan go much faster.
+Also, it helps enough that I don't have to make another trip for the one thing I forgot.

 I use the "note" section in my cell phone for my grocery list.
 I carry my phone everywhere so I am certain not to forget my list.